Skip to contents padding-top: 70px;

 # Calculate temperature-dependent values of C3 photosynthetic parameters

-# Create the guessing function; here we set all alpha values to 0 and use the
+# Create the guessing function; here we set:

 # Apply it and see the initial guesses for each curve